 Parents should always know how they can raise concerns or lodge a formal complaint.
-Complaints procedures should be easily accessible and well publicised.
+The Complaints Policy should be well sited and easily accessible on the school's website.

 A summary of how the school deals with complaints should be included in the information that is given to new parents when their children join the school.
 Schools should also prepare leaflets for parents explaining how problems are dealt with and how the complaints procedures work.
 (Appendix E makes suggestions for the text of such a leaflet).